php-sap/php-sap.github.io/saprfc-function.md

    need to know that.
 In that case it is determined automagically for you.

 These are the four parameters of the `SapRfc` constructor.
-Except for the name, all parameters are optional an can be set at a later time.
+Except for the name, all parameters are optional and can be set at a later time.

 The class `SapRfc` implements the [JsonSerializable interface ][jsonserializable].
 The remote function call name, its parameters and API can